PRESIDENT - Jason Gunderson, Regina Police Service

 Brad Gillespie has been a member of the Canadian Police Canine Association for many years.
 His expertise is in the area of Police Dog tactics and their integration with Emergency Response Teams.
 Brad has helped instruct at numerous CPCA events over the years and is heavily involved in CLEAR, the Canine Law Enforcement Accreditation Registry.
 Brad represents all of the Canine handlers and trainers from Ontario and eastern Canada.

-DIRECTOR / WEB Writer - Cliff Samson, OFC Manitoba
+SECRETARY / WEB Writer - Cliff Samson, OPP

 Cliff Samson was the President of the CPCA from 2002 - 2010.
 He was again voted in as a director in 2012 for his continued role as web writer and secretary.
 Cliff Samson is a retired member of the Winnipeg Police Service where he was a member of their K9 unit for over 15 years.
-Today he runs K9 related courses out of the Manitoba Emergency Services College and manages the provincial SAR dog program.
+After retiring from the Winnipeg Police he worked for the Manitoba Emergency Services college where he ran a provincial K9 training program for 8 years.
+Today Cliff is a civilian K9 trainer for the Ontario Provincial Police.

 Jon and his partner PSD Zeke finished 1st overall at the most recent Police Dog competition held in Kelowna, British Columbia.
 Jon is the Treasurer for the Canadian Police Canine Association and has filled that role for several years.
 Jon also represents all of the dog handlers from British Columbia.
 Jon is a CLEAR certified trainer and is a long time member of the Canadian Police Canine Association.